Fall River County Courthouse

 📜 Historical Overview

-Hot Springs was designated the county seat in 1884, and by the early 1890s, demand for a permanent courthouse had grown.
-On February 4, 1891, the Fall River County Board of Commissioners called a special election to decide whether to construct a new courthouse and jail and to purchase a site for the buildings.
-Voters approved the measure on February 24.
+By the early 1890s, demand for a permanent courthouse had grown.
+On February 4, 1891, the County Board of Commissioners called a special election to decide whether to construct a new courthouse and jail and to purchase a site for the buildings.
+Voters approved the measure on February 24, 1891.

 📍 Modern Era